MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-phone-numbers-readme.md

 ### Purchase phone numbers from a search

 Use the `beginPurchasePhoneNumbers` method to purchase the phone numbers from your search.
-Purchased phone numbers will be assigned to the Communication Services resource used when initiating the client.
+Purchased phone numbers are assigned to the Communication Services resource used when initiating the client.
 The `searchId` returned from `beginSearchAvailablePhoneNumbers` is required.

 `beginPurchasePhoneNumbers` is a long running operation and returns a poller.